José Manuel Barroso: Controversies

+Post Brussels, 2015-present

+Barroso is a policy fellow at the Liechtenstein Institute on Self-Determination at Princeton University and the Frederick H. Schultz Class of 1951 Visiting Professor of International Economic Policy at Princeton's Woodrow Wilson School of Public and International Affairs Woodrow Wilson School, where he teaches with Wolfgang F. Danspeckgruber on the EU in International Affairs.

+Barroso has been a professor at Portuguese Catholic University since 2015.
+He has taught at the Institute of Political Studies, at the Catholic Global School of Law, and at the Catholic Lisbon School of Business and Economics, and directs the Center for European Studies from the same institution.
+From to 2015 2016, he was a guest professor at the University of Geneva and at the Geneva Graduate Institute.

-Barroso was heavily criticised for taking a position as a chairman and senior adviser to the international arm of Goldman Sachs.
-He did so two months after the 18-month "cooling-off" period for EU officials after they leave their posts.
-Barroso's move was especially sensitive because Goldman Sachs is an American institution that played a questionable role in the financial crisis that nearly broke the euro.
+In July 2016, Barroso became senior adviser and non-executive chairman and senior adviser of London-based Goldman Sachs International (GSI), the bank's largest subsidiary.
+At the time of his appointments, this was regarded as quite controversial, and later led Barroso's successor Jean-Claude Juncker to launch an ethics investigation.
+Barroso was heavily criticised for taking the position only two months after the 18-month "cooling-off" period for EU officials after they leave their posts.
+Barroso's move was especially sensitive because Goldman Sachs played a questionable role in the 2008 financial crisis that nearly broke the euro.
 Furthermore, Barroso announced his move to the London-based subsidiary of Goldman Sachs shortly after the Brexit referendum.
 The European Commission agreed to an unprecedented ethics inquiry into the move.
 The independent panel concluded there were "not sufficient grounds to establish a violation of the duty of integrity and discretion" and accepted Barroso's assurances that he would not be lobbying on behalf of the bank's clients.

-Other activities

-In July 2016, Barroso became the non-executive chairman of London-based Goldman Sachs International (GSI), the bank's largest subsidiary.
-He is also an adviser to the bank.
-At the time of his appointments, this position was regarded as quite controversial, and later led Barroso's successor Jean-Claude Juncker to launch an ethics investigation.

 In 2020, Barroso was selected as chair of the board at GAVI, succeeding Ngozi Okonjo-Iweala.

 In addition, Barroso has held several paid and unpaid positions, including: